AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 This runtime action is responsible for notifying the external back-office application when an `<object>` is created, updated, or deleted in Adobe Commerce.

-### Incoming information
+### Incoming event payload

-The information specified during [event registration](../../events/configure-commerce.md#subscribe-and-register-events) determines the incoming information.
+The incoming event payload specified during [event registration](../../events/configure-commerce.md#subscribe-and-register-events) determines the incoming information.

 The `order` runtime action requires the `created_at` and `updated_at` fields.